graybike/graybike.github.io/source/words/articles/2015-11-10-getting-better-at-project-estimation.html.markdown

 ### Estimation is collaboration

-In the end, project estimation should be a collaborative process.
-Both the people creating the estimate as well as the people requesting it should be involved in the process.
-It gives opportunity for discussion, learning about the project, and provides room to discover nuances that would normally get overlooked when the process is one-sided.
-It gives clients the opportunity to provide input and feedback, and will give both parties a view into what it will be like to work together.
+Project estimation should be a collaborative process.
+Both the you and the client should be heavily involved in the estimation phase.
+It gives opportunity to learn and discover nuances that would normally get overlooked when the process is one-sided.
+It allows for client input and feedback, and gives both parties a view into what it will be like to work together.

-Obviously, doing this takes time (are you sick of hearing me say this yet?), but it's well worth it to spend it up front.
-Giving project estimation the importance and space it needs will ultimately result in a more accurate estimate, a better project, and a happier working relationship.
+Obviously, doing this takes time (are you sick of hearing me say this yet?).
+Giving project estimation the importance and space it needs will result in a more accurate estimate, a better project, and a happier working relationship.

 <hr>

 I work with a lot of companies to help them plan their projects and build products.
-If you'd like some help estimating your next project, [I'd love to hear from you](mailto:hello@graybike.co).
+If you'd like some help planning your next project, [I'd love to hear from you](mailto:hello@graybike.co).

 [93_million]: http://uk.reuters.com/article/2013/10/17/uk-usa-healthcare-technology-insight-idUKBRE99G06120131017
 [2_billion]: http://www.bloomberg.com/news/articles/2014-09-24/obamacare-website-costs-exceed-2-billion-study-finds